Fun Facts About Greece

 Greece Is Truly Ancient

 Many people visit Greece because it has such an interesting history.
 Some people don’t realize how truly ancient Greece is, though.
-The city of Athens has been populated for over 7,000 years.
+One of the fun facts of Greece is that the city of Athens has been populated for over 7,000 years.
 There has been no break in the chain between the past and present times.

 The same Athens that you can go visit today has never stopped having people living there.